-My life in the theater
+My life in the theatre

 Ionesco’s Tales for People Under 3 Years Old